inputfalken/Dynatello/README.md

 # Dynatello

 ## What does it do?
-A reflection free & typed solution to send requests towards dynamodb without having to manually maintain the low-level parts.
+A reflection free & generic typed solution to send requests towards dynamodb without having to manually maintain the low-level parts.

 ## Features